How to Do the Bernina Express as a Day Trip from Milan [2023]

 To take the Bernina Express from Milan, you will first need to get to St. Moritz, Switzerland.
 While the train does run in both directions, it is best to take the train from St. Moritz, Switzerland to Tirano, Italy if you want to do it as a day trip from Milan.

-This is because the trains do not run very late in the evening or early in the morning, and taking the train from Tirano to St. Moritz doesn’t leave you much time at all in St. Moritz.
+This is because the trains do not run very late in the evening or early in the morning, and taking the train from Tirano to St. Moritz doesn’t leave you much free time at all in St. Moritz.
 St. Moritz is a beautiful town, and you should try to maximize your time there.
-The most up to date train times can be seen directly on the Bernina Express’ website.
+The most up-to-date train times can be seen directly on the Bernina Express’ website.

 How to Get to St. Moritz from Milan